kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

 PHP Implementation
 ------------------

-Similarly to the trigger api, the simplest implementation that returns no options is an options.php that looks something like this:
+Similarly to the trigger api, the simplest implementation that returns no options is an options.php, which looks like this:

 .. code-block:: php